ku-dml/mol-infer/HPS/Module_4/Generating_Recombination_Solutions/README.md

 Usage:

-First compile the 'c++' files as following on terminal:
+First compile the `c++` files as following on terminal:

 ```
 g++ -o ./main/generate_isomers ./main/generate_isomers.cpp -O3 -std=c++11
 ```

-This will generate an executable file './main/generate_isomers', and then generate the chemical isomers by using command:
+This will generate an executable file `./main/generate_isomers`, and then generate the chemical isomers by using command:

 ```
 ./main/generate_isomers RES.sdf 4 100000 5 10 10000 2 OUTPUT.sdf RES_partition.txt FRINGE.txt